HajjSalad/STM32-ESP32-IoT-Monitor-and-Control/README.md

 The system integrates STM32 and ESP32 to simulate sensor readings, transmit data, and store it in the cloud for real-time monitoring and analytics.
 The STM32 uses the Hardware Abstraction Layer (HAL) to simulate sensor data, while the ESP32 handles data processing and cloud communication via WiFi and HTTP protocols.

 ### Key Features:
-- **Sensor Simulation on STM32**: Simulated sensor readings using STM32 HAL, including ADC, PWM, and Timers.
+- **[Sensor Simulation on STM32](https://github.com/HajjSalad/STM32-Sensor-Data-Simulation)**: Simulated sensor readings using STM32 HAL, including ADC, PWM, and Timers.
 - **Reliable Data Transfer**: Data transmission from STM32 to ESP32 via UART with a handshake mechanism.
 - **Real-Time Scheduling on ESP32**: Leveraging FreeRTOS for efficient real-time task scheduling and management.
 - **Object-Oriented Design**: Applied OOP principles to design a hierarchical class structure for sensor and device management.
-- **Cloud Integration**: Data is transmitted to AWS IoT Core for real-time monitoring, and AWS Lambda is used to store data in AWS Timestream for analytics.
+- **Cloud Integration**: Data is transmitted to AWS IoT Core for real-time monitoring, and AWS IoT Rules are used to store data in AWS Timestream for analytics.

 ## Tools & Software